-Investments - warrants (private portfolio): Fair value measurements of warrants of private portfolio companies are priced based on a modified Black-Scholes option pricing model to estimate the asset value by using stated strike prices, warrant expiration dates modified to account for estimates to actual life relative to stated expiration, risk-free interest rates volatility assumptions based on comparable public companies.
+Investments - warrants (private portfolio): Fair value measurements of warrants of private portfolio companies are priced based on a modified Black-Scholes option pricing model to estimate the asset value by using stated strike prices, warrant expiration dates modified to account for estimates to actual life relative to stated expiration, risk-free interest rates, and volatility assumptions based on comparable public companies.
 Option volatility assumptions used in the modified Black-Scholes model are based on public companies who operate in similar industries as companies in our private company portfolio.
-For these warrants the fair value of the underlying stock may be estimated based on recent raises or based on information received from the portfolio company.
+For these warrants, the fair value of the underlying stock may be estimated based on recent raises or based on information received from the portfolio company.
 Certain adjustments may be applied as determined appropriate by management for lack of liquidity.
+As of December 31, 2019, we held warrants in 14 private portfolio companies.
+We recognized a decline in fair value during 2019 for 11 of the 14 private portfolio companies, which represented warrants held in 2018.